-It supports cross slide movements.
-It resembles the tool post, and it is the base for setting different attachments on the lathe machine.
+It supports cross-slide movements.
+It resembles the tool post and is the base for setting different attachments on the lathe machine.

 The tail Stock is on the right side above the lathe bed.
 It supports the long end of the job for holding, minimizes its sagging, and holds the tool for performing different operations like drilling. ,

-A feed rod connects the headstock to the drive shaft, and it carries the load of the workpiece.
+A feed rod connects the headstock to the drive shaft and carries the workpiece’s load.